simha10/Survey_App/Essentials/PRD.md

 ### 🔐 User Management (Based on Roles)

-* Login with credentials (username/password)
+- Login with credentials (username/password)
-* Role-based access: only see features allowed by your role
+- Role-based access: only see features allowed by your role

 ### 📍 Area Assignment

-* Admins assign surveyors to specific zones and wards
+- Admins assign surveyors to specific zones and wards
-* Surveyors **cannot survey outside their assigned area**
+- Surveyors **cannot survey outside their assigned area**

 ### 🏠 Property Survey

-* Property Type selection (residential, commercial, mixed, others)
+- Property Type selection (residential, commercial, mixed, others)
-* Detailed step-by-step form with:
+- Detailed step-by-step form with:

-  * Survey details
+  - Survey details
-  * Property details
+  - Property details
-  * Owner details
+  - Owner details
-  * Location details
+  - Location details
-  * Other property conditions (utilities, water, etc.)
+  - Other property conditions (utilities, water, etc.)
-  * Floor-wise usage and data
+  - Floor-wise usage and data

 ### 📡 Offline Survey Support

-* Save data locally when offline
+- Save data locally when offline
-* Show previous data for reference when possible
+- Show previous data for reference when possible
-* Sync data with the server when online
+- Sync data with the server when online

 ### 🧹 Review, Update & Deletion

-* Before syncing, surveyor can:
+- Before syncing, surveyor can:

-  * Edit surveys
+  - Edit surveys
-  * Delete incorrect ones
+  - Delete incorrect ones
-  * Add another property
+  - Add another property

 ### 👀 QC and Duplicate Handling (Web Portal)

-* Detect same GIS ID in multiple surveys
+- Detect same GIS ID in multiple surveys
-* Compare and confirm the correct survey
+- Compare and confirm the correct survey
-* Mark duplicates and remove unnecessary entries
+- Mark duplicates and remove unnecessary entries
-* Perform multiple levels of QC
+- Perform multiple levels of QC
-* Add missing office-level info (if needed)
+- Add missing office-level info (if needed)

+### 📋 Pending

+- Assignment Enforcement: Fetch and enforce assigned wards/mohallas from backend (after web portal is ready)
+- Advanced Error Handling & Loading States: Improve user feedback and resilience
+- Automated Testing: Add unit and integration tests

 ---

 ## 7. ⚠️ **Project Constraints & Rules**

-* **Only Admins** can assign wards and create users
+- **Only Admins** can assign wards and create users
-* **Surveyors can’t work outside their assigned wards**
+- **Surveyors can't work outside their assigned wards**
-* **GIS ID** is used to uniquely identify a property (added manually on field)
+- **GIS ID** is used to uniquely identify a property (added manually on field)
-* Data should be editable until it passes final QC
+- Data should be editable until it passes final QC
-* If a property is surveyed twice, only one should survive QC
+- If a property is surveyed twice, only one should survive QC
-* The system must be able to scale to thousands of records
+- The system must be able to scale to thousands of records
-* Security is critical — no unauthorized access allowed
+- Security is critical — no unauthorized access allowed
-* Should support local languages (if needed in future)
+- Should support local languages (if needed in future)

 ---